Creating a new Third-Party Integration

 value: active

-Now, let's define a Soundcheck Track that uses our new PagerDuty Fact Collector and the Checks we just
+Now, let's define a Soundcheck Track that uses our new PagerDuty Integration and the check we just

 defined.
 Go ahead and add the following to your app-config.yaml